St. John Paul II Catholic High School (Florida): Activities

-The school also has a wide range of clubs, among them an Automotive Club, Aerospace Engineering club, and Literary club.
+The school also has a wide range of clubs, among them an Aerospace Engineering club, Kindness club, and Literary & Arts Magazine club.

-SJPII has an active drama department, a chorus that competes statewide in choral competitions, and a creative arts department that has competed in art competitions and exhibited at various Tallahassee museums and shows.
-St. John Paul II puts on an annual arts and music festival known as SouthWoodStock featuring student and outside artists and musicians.
+SJPII has an active creative arts department that has competed in art competitions and exhibited at various Tallahassee museums and shows.

 Athletics

-St. John Paul II High School's mascot is Pep the Panther, and their colors are Navy and Gold.
-SJPII has eight boys' athletic teams and nine girls' teams.
+St. John Paul II High School's colors are Navy and Gold.
+SJPII has seven boys' athletic teams and eight girls' teams.